Jukkobee/The-Alien/TechSpec.md

 **Methods:**
 - `parsePlayerSentence(words: List<String>)`: Returns a boolean indicating if the sentence is grammatically valid.
 P0
 - `generateStrangerResponse(playerWords: List<String>, state: GameState)`: Generates a contextual response based on the game state.
 P0
-        - riyan note: this will be changed to a static HashMap (key: player words, value: stranger response) for efficiency
-- `isValidWord(word: String)`: Checks if the word exists in the current level's vocabulary.
-P0

 #### 3. **P0: Player**
 Represents the player character and their interactions.

 **Variables:**
 - `position`: `HexCoordinate` - Current position on hex grid.
-P2
-        - riyan note: for simplification purposes, the player will not move, and all interactions will be accessible via clicks on the screen
-- `direction`: `Vector2` - Facing direction.
 P2
 - `isHoldingObject`: `boolean` - Whether the player is carrying something.
 P0
 - `currentObject`: `GameObject` - Reference to the held object. //connects to gameobject P0